fspv/leetcode-anki/README.md

 . leetcode-anki/bin/activate
 ```

 Then initialize necessary environment variables.
-You can get the values directly from your browser
+You can get the values directly from your browser (if you're using chrome, cookies can be found here chrome://settings/cookies/detail?site=leetcode.com)
 ```
 export LEETCODE_CSRF_TOKEN="xxx"
 export LEETCODE_SESSION_ID="yyy"